schickwu/Final-Project-Build-an-AI-RAG-Assistant-Using-LangChain/README.md

 # Final-Project-Build-an-AI-RAG-Assistant-Using-LangChain
+This project has six concepts, including document loader, text splitter, embedding, vector database, retriever, and Gradio interface, across eight labs for creating a RAG application based on LangChain.

 - Gain practical experience building your own real-world gen AI application that you can talk about in interviews.